Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Principles and major implications

 where $W_{jk}\in\R^{d^2\times d^2}$ are weight matrices and matrices $A\in\R^{d\times d}$ are transformed into vectors via

-To ensure efficiency, the oracle and adaptive choice of the weight matrices $W_{jk}$ are based on Fisher information calculus, see Section \ref{sec:3} below.
-Let us mention that scalar weights for each matrix estimator entry as in Bibinger and Rei{\ss} \cite{bibingerreiss} will not be sufficient to achieve (asymptotic) efficiency and the $W_{jk}$ will be densely populated.
+To ensure efficiency, the oracle and adaptive choice of the weight matrices $W_{jk}$ are based on Fisher information calculus; see Section~\ref{sec:3} below.
+Let us mention that scalar weights for each matrix estimator entry as in Bibinger and Rei{ss} \cite{bibingerreiss} will not be sufficient to achieve (asymptotic) efficiency and the $W_{jk}$ will be densely populated.

-The matrix estimator {\it per se} is not ensured to be positive semi-definite, but it is symmetric and can be projected onto the cone of positive semi-definite matrices by putting negative eigenvalues to zero.
+The matrix estimator {per se} is not ensured to be positive semi-definite, but it is symmetric and can be projected onto the cone of positive semi-definite matrices by putting negative eigenvalues to zero.
 This projection only improves the estimator, while the adjustment is asymptotically negligible in the CLT.
-For the relevant question of confidence sets, the estimated non-asymptotic Fisher information matrices are positive-semidefinite (basically, estimating $C_{jk}$ from above) and finite sample inference is always feasible.
+For the relevant question of confidence sets, the estimated nonasymptotic Fisher information matrices are positive--semi-definite (basically, estimating $C_{jk}$ from above) and finite sample inference is always feasible.